 Whether the Schedule Will Work Well for You

 Although schedules will vary from job to job, certain hours are inherent to different types of work.
 For example, nurses can sometimes expect to have to work nights, holidays, and weekends.
 Writers and editors often have to work overtime to meet deadlines.
 In addition to learning about job duties, make sure to learn about a typical work schedule.

 You may think of your hours as a relatively insignificant aspect of your job.
 Don't underestimate the effect it can have on your work performance and your life.
 If the occupation you choose requires you to work during times that are inconvenient for you or when you aren't at your best, or more hours with which you would be comfortable, you will are likely to be dissatisfied with it.
 It will also disrupt your life.

 Whether You'll Make Enough Money

 Earning a lot of money won't make you love a career that is a bad fit for you, but if you can't earn a living, even in a suitable occupation, you will be unlikely to find it completely fulfilling.
-As they say, you have to be able to eat, pay rent, or a mortgage and other expenses.
+As they say, you have to be able to eat and pay rent, or a mortgage and other expenses.

 Before you decide to pursue an occupation, learn about the median salary of those employed in it.
 If you line up all the salaries of everyone working in an occupational field, the median is the one that falls in the middle.
 That means half of all workers in that field make more than that, and half earn less.